9 Remote Job Interview Questions Every Interviewer Should Ask

 3. How would you describe your communication style?

-It’s easy for remote workers to work in a bubble, but they need to be strong communicators in order to get the job done effectively.
-So find out what your candidate’s preferred method of communication is.
+It’s easy for remote workers to work in a bubble, but they need to be strong communicators to get the job done effectively.
+So, find out what your candidate’s preferred method of communication is.
 Maybe they’re an instant-message addict, or they might want to pick up the phone if they need clarification on a project.

 In a typical office environment, it’s kind of easy to assess if an employee is having a problem.
-He might look sullen, overwhelmed, or just seem disengaged.
+They might look sullen, overwhelmed, or just seem disengaged.
 But in a remote work environment, where all of these visual clues are absent, it can be a lot harder.

 No doubt about it—tech is one of the driving forces of the remote workplace.
 That’s why, regardless of industry, it’s critical for any newbie worker to feel comfortable using collaboration tools, email, instant messaging, productivity trackers, and so on.

-By Jennifer Parris | September 20, 2016 | Categories: Build a Remote Team
+By Kimberli Lowe-MacAuley | August 1, 2022 | Categories: Build a Remote Team